 Customize your pivot table

-With your report created, you can click Customize view dropdown to customize aspects of the report, such as coloring the records as displayed in the report below.
+With your report created, you can click Customize view dropdown to customize aspects of the report, such as coloring the records.

 In both the List and Pivot views, you have the added benefit of being able to sort your data columns using the Sort button to sort on single or multiple cell values in either ascending or descending order.
 In list reports, use the column header to sort the data, or click Customize view > Sort columns.
 In pivot reports, click Customize view > Edit data, then the appropriate sort button.